 - Violently Protective Girlfriend: She will threat and even blast anyone who threatens Inuyasha.

 - Wake Up, Go to School, Save the World: Regardless of how much time she spends in the Feudal era, she still does have to go back to school every once in a while.

 - White Magician Girl: She is a Nice Girl who becomes a miko with holy powers.

-Aside from his considerable spiritual power as a Buddhist monk, Miroku possesses a "wind tunnel" or "air void" in his hand, a miniature black hole which sucks in anything if it's not kept magically sealed.
-The wind tunnel is the product of a family curse originally put on Miroku's grandfather by Naraku, and it dooms Miroku to an early death unless it can be removed by killing Naraku first.
-To that end, Miroku joins forces with Kagome and Inuyasha.
+A young, low-ranking, nomadic Buddhist monk, Miroku possesses a Kazanna ("wind tunnel" or "air void") in his hand, a miniature black hole which sucks in anything if it's not kept magically sealed.
+The wind tunnel is the product of a curse originally put on Miroku's grandfather by Naraku that dooms Miroku's family to an early death unless it can be removed by killing Naraku first.
+To that end and after an awkward first encounter, Miroku joins forces with Kagome and Inuyasha.

-who habitually asks any pretty girl he meets to bear his children - to carry on the mission to kill Naraku if he doesn't succeed, he claims.
+who habitually flirts and fondles any pretty girl he meets, usually asking them to "bear his children" so that they can carry on the mission to kill Naraku if he doesn't succeed.